tmdautov/tmdautov/README.md

 ### Hi there 👋 I'm Timur Dautov

 - I'm from Almaty/Kazakhstan
-- I'm Software Engineer with a focus on Frontend
+- Software Engineer with a focus on Frontend
 - Worked at Reddit Inc.
-- Marathon runner
+- Marathon Runner

 <!--
 **tmdautov/tmdautov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.